powsybl/.github/ROADMAP.md

 - Package and distribute computation services based on spring, as docker images

 ## Tutorials
 We plan to create a CIM-CGMES based tutorial that implements the European Merging Function.
-The CIM-CGMES workflow consists in importing networks (also called Individual Grid Model), running a power flow, merging the networks (topologically at least), running a power flow on the merged network (also called Common Grid Model), computing a balances adjustment based on PEVF and CGMA files containing the AC and DC positions, applying modifications and exporting the updated network(s).
+The CIM-CGMES workflow consists in importing networks (also called Individual Grid Model), running a power flow, merging the networks (topologically at least), running a power flow on the merged network (also called Common Grid Model), computing a balances adjustment based on PEVF and CGMA files containing the AC positions, applying modifications and exporting the updated network(s).
+It can be noted that only AC positions are considered since no PEVF with valid DC positions has been received on our end.
+If you have access to one, please let us know or join the community to contribute.
 This tutorial will be used during interoperability tests.

 ## Grid Study Environment
 Archived.